One of my favorite lines from a 1988 movie called Beaches: “But enough about me, let’s talk about you… what do YOU think of me?”

 Implementing Instructional Design in Academic Medical Education

-As an ID director at my current institution, I design solutions that are functional, attractive, and appealing to the end-users – our medical students, staff, and faculty.
-I have established problem-solving procedures to aid in making informed decisions about curricular design. instructional technologists (ITs) help facilitate educators’ use of various technologies that they need to accomplish their jobs.
+When I was an ID director at UICOM, I design solutions that are functional, attractive, and appealing to the end-users – the medical students, staff, and faculty.
+I established problem-solving procedures to aid in making informed decisions about curricular design.
+Instructional technologists (ITs) help facilitate educators’ use of various technologies that they need to accomplish their jobs.
 It is certainly realistic that one can have either title and the capacity to have both skill-sets.
 There is a lot of overlap between the two.

-I work closely with the faculty at our three campuses of UICOM (Chicago, Peoria, and Rockford).
-I bring my experience in learning theories, online teaching methodologies, learning management systems, and creative ways to incorporate effective web tools and technologies to engage our students and hopefully enhance instructional experiences.
+I worked closely with the faculty at our three campuses of UICOM (Chicago, Peoria, and Rockford).
+I brought my vast experiences in learning theories, online teaching methodologies, learning management systems, and creative ways to incorporate effective web tools and technologies to engage the students and hopefully enhance instructional experiences.
 Medical education draws on the following disciplines: physical, human and biological sciences, humanities, social / behavioral sciences, and clinical sciences.
 In today’s medical schools, these disciplines are combined together rather than like in the past, as separate courses.
-Our faculty members have attained mastery of the course content and valuable classroom experience to inform course development.
-I work with them to develop a shared understanding of the course content and sequencing.
-To aid in their professional development, I created, manage, and am the primary contributor to a faculty and staff development website for the University of Illinois College of Medicine (UICOM): http://comfaculty.uic.edu.
+The faculty have attained mastery of the course content and valuable classroom experience to inform course development.
+I worked with them to develop a shared understanding of the course content and sequencing.
+To aid in their professional development, I created, managed, and was the primary contributor to a faculty and staff development website for the University of Illinois College of Medicine (UICOM): http://comfaculty.uic.edu.
 An aside: I prefer the term upskilling over faculty development because the latter makes it sounds like people are somehow under-developed.
 Maybe it’s a semantic thing, but I digress. 🙂

 At the most fundamental level, instructional designers and technologists are intermediaries, bridging the intellectual and attitudinal gaps that exist between instructors and students, and facilitate the use of those supported technologies which they need to accomplish their roles.
 While faculty members are experts in their respective fields of study, they do not necessarily possess all the knowledge and skills needed to handle and manage the myriad (and often changing) technological tools which they are expected to use, particularly in an online environment.
 It falls to instructional designers and technologists to offer them as-needed guidance, training, and technical support.